30 Day Husband Fast! FAQ's

 Wet Fast – you can drink water throughout the duration but refrain from flavoured drinks and food.

-I personally do drink herbal teas/coffee throughout the period i.e. green tea but, try to steer away from anything with food I might chew i.e. a lemon/ginger tea – where I actually put fresh lemon and ginger.
-But this is up to you.
-With liquids the important thing to remember is to avoid anything that could be a ‘meal replacement’ or provide that ‘sugar’ boost.
-So Red Bulls, Lucozades, milkshakes etc are no no’s
+I personally do drink herbal teas/black coffee throughout the period i.e. green tea but, try to steer away from anything with food I might chew i.e. a lemon/ginger tea – where I actually put fresh lemon and ginger in.
+Likewise with coffee, no mocha's, latte's, flat whites, no nada.
+With liquids the important thing to remember is to avoid anything that could be a ‘meal replacement’ or provides that ‘sugar’ boost.
+So Red Bulls, Lucozades, milkshakes etc are no no’s.

 Dry Fast – you refrain from food and drink.
 For the elites amongst you, if you really want that 40 Day Jesus flow (Matthew 4: 1-11) then dry fasting is the elite of the elites in the fasting game.
 It is not only physically challenging, but does push those mental chords as well.
 So if you really want to hit that spiritual high, and push yourself by all means we are prayerfully here for it!

-Remember with fasting the key point is, it’s – supposed – to – be – challenging, so as to help you further that relationship with God.
+Remember with fasting the key point is, it’s – supposed – to – be – challenging, so as to help you further your focus and that relationship with God.

 What kind of fast is this?
 This really is dependent on you as an individual and what you can commit to.
 The first time I did this, was the first time I had fasted for more than 1 day and I did a ‘wet’ fast, so as to really challenge myself and my commitment to the prayer topic at hand.
 I basically said to myself ‘I know what I’m like, I can give up my favourite ice cream for a month no biggie, but if I really care about this issue, if I really want to commit this matter to the Lord I need to get serious and prepare to be challenged.’
-Perhaps that’s how you’re feeling
+Perhaps that’s how you’re feeling...so dig into that and commit this to the Lord.

 Are you fasting for the whole 30 Days?
 Yes.
 It’s called the 30 Day fast for a reason!